Template iterations with non-definable ccc forcing notions: Templates

 \section{Templates}

 We introduce Shelah's notion of a template (in a simpler way than in the original work \cite{shelah}), which is the index set of a forcing iteration as defined in Section \ref{SecItTemp}.
-The definitions and the criteria of construction of templates discussed here are relevant for the proof of many of the results concerning template iterations in Section \ref{SecItTemp} and for the construction of the model of our main result in Section \ref{SecAppl}.
 Except for Lemmas \ref{RestUltrapowTemp} and \ref{RestChainTemp}, all definitions and results are, in essence, due to Shelah \cite{shelah}, but for proofs we refer to \cite{br}.

 For a linear order $L:=\langle L,\leq_L\rangle$ and $x\in L$, denote $L_x:=\left\{z\in L\ /\ z<x\right\}$.